Iran denies steep plunge in oil exports

 Khatibi also denied that the only buyers of Iranian oil were China, India, South Korea, Japan, and Turkey.

-“The market for Iranian oil is beyond the mentioned countries...We are always exploring new markets but we don’t publicise them much because it may be detrimental,” Khatibi said without elaborating.
+“The market for Iranian oil is beyond the mentioned countries...We are always exploring new markets but we don’t publicize them much because it may be detrimental,” Khatibi said without elaborating.

-The United States and its allies are pressing Tehran to give up its disputed nuclear programme by choking off oil revenues, which provide the vast majority of Iran’s hard currency earnings.
-Iran says the programme is for peaceful purposes.
+The United States and its allies are pressing Tehran to give up its disputed nuclear program by choking off oil revenues, which provide the vast majority of Iran’s hard currency earnings.
+Iran says the program is for peaceful purposes.

 The European Union banned Iranian crude from July 1 and other countries have cut purchases in response to tighter U.S. sanctions.
 The EU ban prevents EU insurance firms from covering Iran’s exports, hindering imports by some non-EU buyers.

-On Friday, the European Union provisionally approved new sanctions against Iran over its nuclear programme, with senior diplomats giving their backing to measures against Tehran’s banking sector and industry.
+On Friday, the European Union provisionally approved new sanctions against Iran over its nuclear program, with senior diplomats giving their backing to measures against Tehran’s banking sector and industry.